Yes - you can use Songtrust to manage the estate of someone who has passed away.

 In order to collect royalties on behalf of someone who is deceased, you must provide legal documentation (such as a will) to the PRO that proves you are the designated person who is supposed to receive these royalties.
 Once this is proven, you will be given the right to collect.
 However, each PRO will have their own specific procedures.

 This process needs to be done separately from your Songtrust account, and Songtrust can not offer legal advice.
-If you have gone through this process and would like to use Songtrust to collect on behalf of the estate, please send us a message via our Support Form.
+If you have gone through this process, are a current Songtrust client (or are inquiring about an existing Songtrust account), and would like to use Songtrust to collect on behalf of the estate, please use our Support Form to submit a ticket and reach our Client Services Team.
+You can find this form by logging into your account and finding the link on your client dashboard.

 Thanks for reading.
 Please rate the article below.